-This work points out that more experimental studies should be performed on phase equilibria in the presence of solid $CO_2$ for multicomponent mixtures containing species other than methane (e.g., nitrogen and oxygen), which are representative of gaseous streams from which CO2 needs to be removed, such as natural gas, biogas, and flue gas from power plants.
-Such data are important for a proper calibration of thermodynamic models that must be selected for reliable process simulations.
+This work points out that more experimental studies should be performed on phase equilibria in the presence of solid CO_2 for multicomponent mixtures containing species other than methane (e.g., nitrogen and oxygen), which are representative of gaseous streams from which CO_2 needs to be removed, such as natural gas, biogas, and flue gas from power plants.
+Such data are important for a proper calibration of thermodynamic models that have to be selected for reliable process simulations.